ZvezdaNeycheva/Zamo-chat-app/README.md

 ### Description

 Zamo is a cutting-edge application crafted for today's dynamic individuals and teams.
 Designed with modernity in mind, Zamo offers a comprehensive solution for real-time communication and collaboration.
-Whether it's chat, voice, or video calls, our platform ensures seamless interaction among users.
+Whether it's chat or video calls, our platform ensures seamless interaction among users.
 Share information, exchange resources, and spark discussions with ease.
 Zamo is more than just an app.
 It's a partner in fostering meaningful connections and collaborative success.

 ### Creators